dtorresxp/odoo-guides/README.md

 # Structure

-For easy use, all files are linked and are menu based.
+For easy tp use, all files are linked and menu based.
 You don't need to dig into project folders to find all the information.
 As Odoo has several active versions working now days and it comes in two flavors, project menus are organized both by version and edition.

 This README file is the project's home and it includes our mission statement, technical explanations and our contact info.

 Folders are arranged as _version_ / _edition_ / _module_ / _guide_.
 As project continues growing, a _menu_ could be added before _guide_, but all files belonging the module will be in the same module's folder.

-If you can't find your needed information in any _menu_, or you find any error in our &#x03C8;Code, please feel free to send us a gently mail to instruct us about... preferably with a link to a explanatory video, we offer to treat this with higher priority to better serve our community.
+If you can't find your needed information in any _menu_, or you find any error in our &#x03C8;Code, please feel free to send us a gently mail to instruct us about... preferably with a link to an explanatory video, we offer to treat this with higher priority to better serve our community.

 <br>